Elgg/Elgg/docs/design/database.rst

 practice (although if you're interested, see the ``ElggMetadata`` class reference).
 What you need to know is:

--  Metadata has an owner and access ID, both of which may be different to the owner of the entity it's attached to
+-  Metadata has an owner and access ID (see note below), both of which may be different to the owner of the entity it's attached to
 -  You can potentially have multiple items of each type of metadata attached to a single entity

+.. note:: Metadata's ``access_id`` value will be ignored in Elgg 3.0 and all metadata values will be available in all contexts.

 The simple case
 ---------------